mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 In these examples, the algorithms run until the specified number of iterations is reached.

 !!! note "Info"
-    We recommend that the reader refer to the tutorial on [AC power flow analysis](@ref ACPowerFlowTutorials), where we explain the implementation of the methods and algorithm structures in detail.
+    We recommend that the reader refer to the tutorial on [AC Power Flow Analysis](@ref ACPowerFlowTutorials), where we explain the implementation of the methods and algorithm structures in detail.

 ---